 Examining qualitative factors results in a contextual analysis of a person's background.
 These are nuances that add depth to your understanding of an interviewee.
 Here, you're really assessing:

-- How you feel they would fit your environment
+- - How you feel they would fit and add to your environment

 It's imperative that you record your observations in a comprehensive and timely fashion.
 These notes will prove valuable when you're ranking candidates and choosing between finalists.

 The system we use provides a score of one to four within a specific category (e.g. smarts, role, leadership, culture).
 Scoring and ranking is most effective when you've developed a determined criteria of success coupled with a consistent interviewing structure.
 Regardless of the numerical score you choose, you must be willing and able to debate your choice.

 A "one" is a strong rejection.
 You believe the candidate is not a good fit for the role AND your organization.
 You can easily articulate several examples of why this person doesn't fit and you're ready to defend your position.

 A "two" gives you glimpses of potential but largely leaves you feeling unimpressed.
 You believe the candidate is not a great fit for the role and perhaps your company as well.
 You're able to highlight your reservations but you're open to debating the person's merit.

 3 - Leaning Towards YES